Why do long options in *nix start with two hyphens

 But when the IEEE POSIX shell and utilities standard was published in 1992, the + syntax was disallowed.
 GNU developers discussed what to do over email.
 We considered -+ as the long options prefix, but that was hard to type, so we settled on --, which wouldn’t violate POSIX or Unix compatibility and wasn’t hard to type.

 For a few months, GNU getopt() supported both + and -- to allow time for people to transition their scripts.
-I’m pretty sure support for + during that transition could be disabled by setting the environment variable POSIXMEHARDER (RMS’s exasperation with standards showing there), later changed to the more polite POSIXLY_CORRECT, which also disables recognizing options intermixed with positional arguments.
+I’m pretty sure support for + during that transition could be disabled by setting the environment variable POSIX_ME_HARDER (RMS’s exasperation with standards showing there), later changed to the more polite POSIXLY_CORRECT, which also disables recognizing options intermixed with positional arguments.

 Because GNU software was popular and the solution was logical, everyone else adopted the -- prefix and implemented variations of it in their own argument parsers.
 Perl was probably one of the first.